 What is ESG

-However, while CSR and ESG have some key differences (see table below), it is important to note that the two concepts are not in conflict: both seek to set goals for and report out on positive societal impact.
+However, while CSR and ESG have some key differences (see table below), it is important to note that the two concepts are not in conflict: both seek to set goals for and report on how businesses and organisations are responding to different dimensions of societal well-being and sustainability.

 CSR vs ESG key differences